libp2p/js-libp2p/examples/chat/README.md

 This example creates a simple chat app in your terminal.

 ## Setup
-1. Install the modules in the libp2p root directory, `npm install`.
+1. Install the modules in the libp2p root directory, `npm install` and `npm run build`.
 2. Open 2 terminal windows in the `./examples/chat/src` directory.

 ## Running